victoryeo/oauth2-example/README.md

 This is an OAuth2 server example using node-oauth2-server.
+It uses the password grant type.

 ## run the program
 node index.js